 Before you make the decision to consolidate, it’s important that you:

-- Confirm that your new fund will offer you (and you can obtain) appropriate insurance cover* to replace any cover you may lose if you change funds;
+- confirm that your new fund will offer you (and you can obtain) appropriate insurance cover3 to replace any cover you may lose if you change funds

-- consider the impact on the tax and preservation components of each of your existing funds; and
+- consider the impact on the tax and preservation components of each of your existing funds

 - check with your employer that they’re able to contribute to your chosen fund.